Skip to main content

 Yes - run a background check on a new client before signature, and do it in sequence: confirm entity and signer details, review public dispute signals, then escalate to a formal provider when downside is meaningful.
 If a third-party consumer report is part of the process, secure written authorization and follow FCRA-facing requirements.
 Use PACER for federal case context, treat OFAC name hits as items to resolve, and convert unresolved yellow flags into tighter payment cadence, milestone controls, or a pause.

 A background check on a new client is not just a tool decision.
 It is a business decision.
-Before you start work, decide whether the engagement is likely to create payment friction, dispute risk, or compliance exposure while you still have leverage.
+Before you start work, decide whether the engagement is likely to create payment friction, dispute risk, or compliance exposure while you still control the decision.

 Start with revenue protection.
 The Federal Reserve's payments report (December 05, 2024) describes customer payments as the primary cash source for small businesses.
 It also says roughly four of every five small firms report payment-related challenges.
 That makes screening a pre-engagement business control, not paperwork after signing.